A K-theory spectrum for cobordism cut and paste groups: Recovering cobordism cut and paste groups as

 First we will contract all vertices in $Y$ to a single vertex.
 Consider the set of 1-simplices of the form $\left[ \right]$.
 For each cube of this shape, there is a canonical 2-simplex of the following shape

 where we extend twice in the cobordism direction using identity cobordisms and the induced $\SK$-embeddings on the cobordisms.
 This 2-simplex has boundary

-The subset of these 1- and 2-simplices correspond to a subspace in $Y$ that is homeomorphic to a cone over the set over the space of all one simplices of the shape $\left[ \right]$ with conepoint $\varnothing$.
-As a cone is contractible and $Y$ and the cone form a CW pair, we can perform a topological quotient in $Y$ leaving the homotopy type unchanged.
+The subset generated by all 0-simplices together with the 1- and 2-simplices above form a subsimplicial set $X'_\bullet$ of $X_\bullet$, of which the realisation $Y'$ is homeomorphic to a cone over all non-degenerate 1-simplices of the shape $\left[ \right]$ for $A \neq \varnothing$, with conepoint $\varnothing$.
+As a cone is contractible and $Y$ and $Y'$ form a CW pair, we can perform a topological quotient in $Y$ leaving the homotopy type unchanged.
+The realisation of a quotient of simplicial sets is the quotient of the realisations, so we have that $Y \simeq Y/Y' \cong |X_\bullet/X'_\bullet|$.
+Compare also with the proof of \cite[Theorem 3.1]{campbell2023algebraic}.

-We will now compute $\pi_1 Y$.
-Note that the fundamental group of a simplicial set has a presentation with generators given by all 1-simplices and relations given by 2-simplices, where a 2-simplex
+We will now compute $\pi_1 Y \cong \pi_1 |X_\bullet/X'_\bullet|$.
+Note that the fundamental group of a simplicial set with a single vertex has a presentation with generators given by all 1-simplices and relations given by 2-simplices, where a 2-simplex

 induces the relation $f+g-h =0$.
-In practice this means that a 2-simplex represented by a $2\times 2\times 2$-cube induces the relation that the initial plus the final cube equals the composite cube viewed as 1-simplices.
+In practice this means that a 2-simplex represented by a $2\times 2\times 2$-cube over $\Delta^2$ induces the relation that the initial plus the final cubes as $\Delta^1$-bundles equals the composite cube over $\Delta^1$ viewed as 1-simplices.

 First we will reduce the generators of $\pi_1 Y$ using 2-simplices.

 Consider a generic $1$-simplex (in red in the figure bellow).
 Extending via identities, we obtain the following $2$-simplex:

 \begin{adjustbox}{scale=0.5, center}